 - i.
 In early June, files will be sent by the AAAL Office to the Committee for review. - ii.
 Candidates will be ranked according to the following elements (note: a rubric has been developed for this purpose): - 1.
-Service endeavors could include systematic use of social media platforms to promote issues related to diversity, organization of both in-person and digital meetings for groups of graduate students previously underrepresented in AAAL and in applied linguistics, collaboration with local communities (e.g., K-12 schools, teachers, high school students, etc.) in the promotion and support of multilingualism, equity, and diversity, or other actions which meet the aforementioned criteria.

-- 2. Engaged research efforts (1) promote the interests of previously underrepresented or minoritized groups in the field of applied linguistics, (2) raise public awareness of important social issues connected to language, (3) increase the opportunities for collaboration and dialogue among all members of AAAL, and (4) include direct outcomes for research and community participants.
-Engaged research endeavors could include community-based action research, design-based research, teacher-research-service collaborations, and others in the promotion and support of multilingualism, equity, and diversity, or other actions which meet the aforementioned criteria. - c) This award is independent of the conference.
-It does not come with a cash award or conference travel award.
-Recipient will receive a certificate and recognition will take place via social media and other AAAL communications. - d) If no suitable candidate is identified in a given year, the award will not be made. - e) The DEIA-GSA award and DSERG award should not be given to the same individual in the same year in order to recognize a larger number of graduate students engaged in diversity efforts.
+Service endeavors could include systematic use of social media platforms to promote issues related to diversity, organization of both in-person and digital meetings for groups of graduate students previously underrepresented in AAAL and in applied linguistics, collaboration with local communities (e.g., K-12 schools, teachers, high school students, etc.) in the promotion and support of multilingualism, equity, and diversity, or other actions which meet the aforementioned criteria. - 2.
+Engaged research efforts (1) promote the interests of previously underrepresented or minoritized groups in the field of applied linguistics, (2) raise public awareness of important social issues connected to language, (3) increase the opportunities for collaboration and dialogue among all members of AAAL, and (4) include direct outcomes for research and community participants.
+Engaged research endeavors could include community-based action research, design-based research, teacher-research-service collaborations, and others in the promotion and support of multilingualism, equity, and diversity, or other actions which meet the aforementioned criteria. - c) Recipient will receive one-year complimentary membership at the student level.
+Recipient will also receive a certificate and recognition will take place via social media and other AAAL communications. - d) If no suitable candidate is identified in a given year, the award will not be made. - e) The JEDI-GSA award and DSERG award should not be given to the same individual in the same year in order to recognize a larger number of graduate students engaged in diversity efforts.
 The GSA Chair will be informed of the winner of the DSERG award once it is announced; the AAAL Office will have this information.
-The DSERG winner can be eligible for a GSA travel award other than the DEIA award if they meet other eligibility requirements.
+The DSERG winner can be eligible for a GSA travel award other than the JEDI award if they meet other eligibility requirements.